pharmbio/pharmbio_package/docs/user_guide/api/dataset.md

 #### Parameters

 - `cell_morphology_ref_df` (Union[pl.DataFrame, pd.DataFrame]): The reference DataFrame containing cell morphology data.
+- `flagged_qc_df` (Union[pl.DataFrame, pd.DataFrame], optional): Quality control DataFrame with flagged outlier images.
+Defaults to `None`.
+- `site_threshold` (int, optional): Threshold for the number of flagged sites in a well, above which the whole well is considered for removal.
+Range: 1-9.
+Defaults to 6.
+- `compound_threshold` (float, optional): Threshold for the percentage of data loss at which a compound is considered for deletion.
+Range: 0-1.
+Defaults to 0.7.
-- `aggregation_level` (str, optional): The level at which to perform data aggregation.
-Can be one of "cell", "site", "well", "plate", or "compound".
+- `aggregation_level` (str, optional): Level at which data aggregation is performed.
+Options: "cell", "site", "well", "plate", "compound".
 Defaults to "cell".
-- `aggregation_method` (Dict[str, str], optional): A dictionary specifying the aggregation method for each level (e.g., "mean", "median", "sum", "min", "max", "first", "last").
-Defaults to None.
+- `aggregation_method` (Dict[str, str], optional): Methods of aggregation for each level, such as "mean", "median", etc. Defaults to `None`.
-- `path_to_save` (str, optional): The path where the aggregated data will be saved.
+- `path_to_save` (str, optional): Path for saving the aggregated data.
 Defaults to "data".
-- `use_gpu` (bool, optional): Flag to enable GPU acceleration.
-Defaults to False.
+- `use_gpu` (bool, optional): Flag for using GPU acceleration.
+Defaults to `False`.
-- `save_plate_separately` (bool, optional): Flag to indicate whether to save aggregated data for each plate separately.
-Defaults to False.
+- `save_plate_separately` (bool, optional): Indicates whether to save aggregated data for each plate separately.
+Defaults to `False`.

 #### Returns